Kurento/kurento/source/tutorials/java/tutorial-2-one2one.rst

 Tutorial 2 - One to one video call
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-This web application consists on a one to one video call using `WebRTC`:term: technology.
+This web application consists on an one to one video call using `WebRTC`:term: technology.
 In other words, this application is similar to a phone but also with video.
 The following picture shows an screenshot of this demo running in a web browser: